Timi457/LightingVisualizer/README.md

 For more information about the project head to https://goo.gl/H9fZ4i to find my formal write up on the project.

+## What does the Project include?
+The project is built on an imported CAD file of Anschutz theater at the Kent Denver School in Colorado.
+I have four working lights.
+...One spotlight, one D40 and two intelligent lights.
+I have a tree to test and see lighting on.
+I have scripts for each light.
+..*You can turn on and off the spotlight with the space bar.
+..*You can turn on and off the D40 special with the right shift key.
+..*You can turn off the movers with the tab key.
+..*You can change the color of the movers.
+.....*The B key turns the lights blue.
+.....*The C key turns the lights cyan.
+.....*The M key turns the lights magenta.
+.....*The Y key turns the lights yellow.
+.....*The W key turns the lights white.
+.....*The G key turns the lights green.
+.....*The R key turns the lights red.

 ## What is Unity?
 Unity is a cross platform game engine development software with which half the world's games have been designed.
 Unity allows you to build different scenes of a game in scene mode.
 In game mode you can test and run your scenes.